 I mean, he couldn't get any better than Rudy.

-Number two, he's talked about Carl Icon.
+Number two, he's talked about Carl Icahn.

-Look at this man, read his bio.
+Look at this man.

-He he he's gotten so many people that he has talked about that he wants to put in play, and they're all great minds.
+He's gotten so many people that he has talked about that he wants to put in play.

 And this is what we need.

-And not only that, but think about the you know, the Supreme Court nominees.
+And not only that, but think about the, you know, the Supreme Court nominees.

 Don't you want to put your money behind Donald Trump?

-Isn't he gonna get a conservative nominee?
+Isn't he going to get a conservative nominee?

 Hillary Clinton.